11 Reasons Why You Should Eat Almonds

 Almond Is a Superfood

 Native to western Asia, almond is an edible oval nut with a hard shell.
-Almonds can be eaten raw or roasted.
+This versatile nut can be eaten raw or toasted; whole, flaked or ground; and as flour, oil, butter or milk.
 It can be added to various culinary dishes.
-They contain many essential nutrients that promote overall wellness.
+It contains many essential nutrients that promote overall wellness.